Dziobek equilibrium configurations on a sphere: the equilibrium configurations for mechanical system on a sphere

-Thus to answer if there are only finite special central configurations for a given $\m \in \R^N_+$, the first step is to determine whether $\m$ belongs to $M_N$ or not.
-Thus it is important to study the mass set $M_N$.

-The following result is useful in our investigation.
-It was first proved by Diacu \cite{Dia12-1, Dia13-1}.
-For completeness, we reproduce the proof here.
+The following result generalizes one result of Diacu \cite{ Dia13-1} for the curved n-body problem, see Section \ref{sec:cnbp}.

-\begin{theorem} There are no special central configurations for any $\m\in \R^N_+$ in any closed hemisphere of $\S^3$ (i.e. a hemisphere that contains its boundary ), as long as at least one body does not lie on the boundary. \end{theorem}
+\begin{theorem} Assume that the potential is attractive (repulsive).
+There is no equilibrium configuration for any positive masses in any closed hemisphere of $\S^n$ (i.e. a hemisphere that contains its boundary ), as long as at least one body does not lie on the boundary. \end{theorem}

-\begin{proof} Let $\q$ be a configuration that lies in a closed hemisphere of $\S^3$ and that there is at least one body not on the boundary.
-Since special central configurations are still special central configurations after any rotation in $SO(4)$, we may assume that $\q$ is within the hemisphere: $w\ge 0$ and there is some $w_i>0$.
-Suppose that $0\le w_1\le w_2...\le w_N$ and $w_N>0$.
-Consider the $w$-component of $\F_1$,
+\begin{proof} Let $\q$ be a configuration that lies in a closed hemisphere of $\S^n$ and that there is at least one body not on the boundary.
+Then there is some point $\v\in \S^n$ such that $\v \cdot \q_i \ge 0$ for all $i$ and at least one of them is strictly positive.
+Assume that $\v \cdot \q_1$ is the smallest.
+Then $\nabla_{\q_1} V=0$ implies